What is The Great Resignation?

 AI is equally valuable for candidates.
 For example, fetcher.ai helps job seekers optimize their resumes and connect to companies with similar requirements.
 AI also helps candidates prepare for interviews and provides feedback.
 Linkedin’s AI-powered Virtual Interview Preparation tool, helps analyze the candidate’s speech content and pattern, averts filler words and sensitive phrases, and provides tips on improving responses.

 AI’s value to HR is evolving.
-Gartner suggests the use of AI-based solutions in HR is expected to increase to 30% by 2022.
+Gartner suggests a 30% increase in AI-based solutions in HR by 2022.
 If organizations tap into AI’s potential, there is a great value of AI in HR, from cost savings to eliminating biases, increasing productivity, and more.
 Witnessing the benefit of AI in HR, especially during the great resignation, we can conclude that this is the perfect time for companies to adopt AI in HR.

 To learn more about how Fusemachines is assisting enterprises in leveraging AI in HR, visit https://fusemachines.com/success-stories/.